projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 What this file is for will be discussed later.

-Now when your re-run the script, it will print some output about the status of the build and after that, it will give you instruction on how preview it.
+Now when you re-run the script, it will print some output about the status of the build and after that, it will give you instruction on how to preview it.
 By default the location is http://localhost:8000.

 Keep this local server running and you'll be able to view the updates